 - Stock your kitchen with the necessary post-procedure foods and liquids as instructed by your dietician

-- Plan for at least 48-72 hours of inactivity after the procedure.
+- Plan for at least 48-72 hours of inactivity after the saline filled balloon

 In the first few days following the procedure, you may feel uncomfortable as the stomach gets used to the presence of the Gastric Balloon.

-Predictable side effects most patients experience include nausea, vomiting and gastric discomfort over the first week.
+Predictable side effects most patients experience include nausea, vomiting and gastric discomfort over the first week with saline filled balloons.
+Mild nausea or gastric discomfort with gas filled balloons.
 These symptoms can be managed by the prescriptions provided by your doctor.
 These conditions are normal and should be expected.

 Your doctor will provide strict instructions for your hydration regimen during this period.
 It is critical that you drink plenty of water during the first few days and avoid eating any solid foods.